Zeegeuze/Zeegeuze/README.md

 <h1>Data scientist for hire!</h1>

+Hi, I'm Wouter!
 After a career change from customer service into tech 5 years ago and a first working experience, it's time for the second step of my turn towards data.
 After months of preparation and an intensive 9-weeks course I finalised a bootcamp of "Data Science and AI" so I'm ready for a new start.
 Apart from the coding experience, I also have experience in managing, problem solving, multinationals and our own startup to name a few.
 <br />

 <h3>📠 Contact</h3>